-The information assets that Firewalls protect are also secured in a variety of dissimilar ways so in a perfect world the Firewall is your front line of defense, information access policies are a secondary line of defense.
+The information assets that firewalls protect are also secured in a variety of dissimilar ways so in a perfect world the firewall is your front line of defense; information access policies are a secondary line of defense.
 In a very simple sense, firewalls are about noise reduction, blocking out a nearly infinite number of probes from an ever increasing number of probers.
 So, ponder for a minute, if you opened this electronic front door to the world what would happen?
 Would the damage be limited to only an increase in network noise?

 Early in 2004, I was summoned to a bank to assist with an examination finding.
-Though they had recently spent over $100K in firewall technology their examiners were requesting that they conduct a 3rd party network assessment as a matter of policy, there were no technical findings.
+Though they had recently spent over $100K in firewall technology, their examiners were requesting that they conduct a 3rd party network assessment as a matter of policy.
+There were no technical findings.
 My company wanted to sell the bank an MSS contract for their edge security and we negotiated that the MSS engagement would start with a network risk assessment.
 We engaged the bank contractually and our professional services people started the risk assessment.
 A few days later there were a few engineers at my door.
 Never a good sign.

 A couple of days later the engineer was on site and a more detailed analysis was generated.
 Nothing was found.
 Though we were concerned that there was something hidden in one of the machines, we put extra time in putting rules on the firewall which would trigger a flag if communication was started with an address and protocol that was not approved.
 Also, over the course of the next 45 days, every machine in the institution was wiped and rebuilt.
 We also worked with the business people in the bank to add controls to areas of higher risk.

 Years later this experience still brings to mind questions.
 What would happen if the firewall was opened to the world?
 Are we as an organization ready?
 What might the impact be?
 Is it time to stop relying on Noise Reduction systems for risk management?
 This event was a turning point for me, I realized that putting too much focus on edge security as the fundamental risk mitigation tool is an incorrect, simplistic approach to a complex problem.

 Many of you that travel in the C-level may want to ask this question: What might the impact be at my business if the network was accidentally left wide open?
-Don't believe that this will never happen, I will be writing next month about an institution that opened their Firewall, just for a minute, to fix a vendors problem.
+Don't believe that this will never happen, I will be writing next month about an institution that opened their firewall, just for a minute, to fix a vendor's problem.

 Please send me or post your thoughts on the strength of your second line of defense.
-Thanks for reading C-Level Security!
+Thanks for reading, C-Level Security!